Seneca-ICTOER/OPS705/docs/Labs/lab2.md

     systemctl status -l sshd
     ```

-    **WARNING: If the status is in a *Failed* state, retrace your steps.
-Look back at the SSHd config file for typos.
-Redo the last two steps to apply additional changes.**
+    **WARNING: If the status is in a *Failed* state, retrace your steps.**

+    * Look back at the SSHd config file for typos.
+    * Did you forget to run the `semanage` command from Investigation 3, Part 2?

+    Restart the SSHd service to apply additional changes **and check its status again.**

 1. If the status is **active (running)**, move onto the next step.
 1. In your **test terminal**, disconnect from your SSH connection and reconnect **using the new port 22222**.